 Restricting Access to Our Form

-We want to make it so that only users with an account on our site can post listings.
+We want to make it so that only users with an account on our site can post listings on our online marketplace.
 We’ll do this by going to the Form Settings tab and checking the box that says “Require user to be logged in”.
 Here you can also add a message that will display to logged-out users.

 Okay, our listing form is complete!
 Now you can add it to a page on your website.
 The next step is to extract listing data from our form and display it in a user-friendly manner on the front end of our site.